 The Company continued to provide career development and learning opportunities for itsemployees.
 During the year the India Development Week was conducted to enable employeesto develop capabilities to further their development within AstraZeneca to enable them tobe ready for the focus on newer challenges and portfolio.
 We also continued to focus onbuilding a diverse organisation with employees from different backgrounds and cultures.

 Number of Employees

-In the last year's Board's Report members were informed about the following pendingmatters:
+In the last year's Board's Report members were informed about the following legalmatters:

-During the year under review there has been no reportable developments on the abovematters.
+During the year under review there have been no reportable developments on the abovematters.